weaveworks/profiles/docs/proposal-01-multi-profile-repo.md

 ```

 This approach makes it clear upon inspection what tag is actually being referenced in the repository, but is less clear what directory/profile inside the repository is being referenced.
-It also maintains two completely different approach for using `branch` vs `tag`
+It also maintains two completely different approaches for using `branch` vs `tag`

 ## Drawbacks (Optional)